mavera12/EHR/Generic-Module-Framework.md

 **Supported Properties**

 * **type**: must be "MedicationOrder" _(required)_
 * **target_encounter**: the name of the Encounter state at which this medication should be prescribed.
-This Encounter must come before MedicationOrder in the module, but must have the same start time as the MedicationOrder. _(required)_
+This Encounter must come before the MedicationOrder in the module, but must have the same start time as the MedicationOrder. _(required)_
 * **codes[]**: a list of codes indicating the medication _(at least one required)_
   * **system**: the code system.
 Currently, only `RxNorm` is allowed. _(required)_
   * **code**: the code _(required)_